-Background research identified previously surveyed resources in the APE, and during the windshield surveys WSP characterized the landscape and photographed any additional buildings and structures 50 years of age or older that appeared to be SR/NRHP-eligible.
-Any potential resources were evaluated according to the National Register Criteria for Evaluation to determine eligibility for listing in the SR/NRHP.
+Background research identified previously surveyed resources in the APE, and during the windshield survey WSP characterized the landscape and surveyed other properties within the 50-year threshold whose characteristics appear similar to those previously determined eligible for or listed in the SR/NRHP.
+Any potential historic properties were evaluated according to the National Register Criteria to assess eligibility for listing in the SRHP for the Public Utilities Commission and for listing in the NRHP under Section 106 of the National Historic Preservation Act pursuant to the involvement of the Army Corps of Engineers.

-Twenty-nine previously surveyed historic properties are located in the APE.
-Of these, 26 had been previously listed in the SR/NRHP, and three had been determined eligible for listing in the SR/NRHP but had not been listed.
-In WSP's opinion 23 properties should remain eligible for listing in the SR/NRHP.
-WSP recommends the remaining six properties as no longer eligible for listing in the SR/NRHP.
+Twenty-eight previously surveyed historic properties are located in the APE.
+Of these, 23 had been previously listed in the SRHP (two of these properties were recently determined not eligible during unrelated project reviews), three had been previously listed in the SR/NRHP, and two had been determined eligible for listing in the SR/NRHP but had not been listed.
+Nine of these historic properties have lost their integrity to varying degrees since their original evaluations, and future projects may therefore warrant further evaluation of their respective eligibility for the SR/NRHP.
+The transmission line was constructed circa 1958 and is also considered an above-ground resource 50 years of age or older.
+In WSP's opinion this resource is not eligible for listing in the SR/NRHP because the transmission line lacks significance;